-CV Stepper

-Version i, build #5, 2023-04-25
+CV Stepper Version j, build #6, 2024-07-08

 CV Stepper is an improved variant of Stepper.
 With added CV knobs, it can deliver a different voltage at each step.
 Additionally it has got a glide function.
 It works even triggered with audio frequencies.
 So it can be used as stepped wave form oscillator too.
 CV Stepper's internal control is equal to that of Stepper.
 So both P.moon modules may be cascaded in mixed order, even with less than 8 steps each.

-Function

-Basically CV Stepper works as n-step circle counter.
+Function Basically CV Stepper works as n-step circular counter.
 That means, after step #n counter restarts with step #1.
 This is realized in circle run mode.
 Number n of steps can be set from 1 to 8.
 In order to build up a sequencer with more than eight steps, extended run mode can be used.
 Now internal counter starts with step #1 too.
 But when step #n+1 is reached, cv out #n gets OFF, a resume out pulse is delivered and trig out repeats trig in signal to use at trig in of appended CV Stepper.
 For a better understanding, you can find links to some example presets at the end of this manual.
 Appended CV Stepper starts operation now.
-It step count may be set to m.
+Let it's step count be set to m.
 At step m+1 it stops operation and sends a resume out pulse as well as trig out pulses to following CV Stepper in cascade.
 Basically last CV Stepper's resume out pulse may be sent back to resume in of first CV tepper.
 That works, when first CV tepper is not defined as master.
 But because of VST host timing, one trigger pulse will be lost, so that sequencer cascade cycle will insert a silent step before first CV tepper restarts operation.

-In order to get a regular stepping behavior, first CV tepper should be set to master.
-When that toggle button is on, another digital counter display appears.
+In order to get a regular stepping behavior, first CV tepper should be set as master.
+When master toggle button is on, another digital counter display appears.
 Please set this counter to total sum of all cascaded Stepper's steps counters.
 This counter value is used instead of resume in for master Stepper #1 restart, when a new sequencer cycle begins.
 In order to prevent CV Stepper from undefined state, resume in jack will not function, when CV STepper is defined as master.

-So all cascaded CV Stepper modules form just one circle counter.
-And each CV Stepper can set to any step number from 1 to 8.
+So all cascaded CV Stepper modules form just one circular counter.
+Each CV Stepper can set to any step number from 1 to 8.
 Whole cascade will work with total sum of preset steps.

-Normally this sequencer sends out a gate signal with almost one step length.
+Since version "j" CV Stepper can send out gate pulses with adjustable duration from 1/48 to 999 milliseconds.
+In optimum mode this sequencer sends out a gate signal with almost one step length.
 Only at beginning of a step gate signal disappears for exactly one scan (1/48000 sec).
 So it can be used to trigger envelope generators.
-The two possible exceptions will be declared later.

-Signal levels

-This sequencer covers several purposes.
+Signal levels This sequencer covers several purposes.
 So it can process any signal voltage.
 According to actual use, different knob ranges, polarity as well as a hard signal limiting are available.
 An input signal voltage greater than 2.5 volts will be acknowledged as 'active', 'on' or 'true'.
 Any lower voltage will be seen as 'inactive', 'off' or 'false'.
 At trig out, resume out, active out and gate out 'on' output signal voltage is 5 volts, while 'off' is 0 volts.